Furmanus/Arena-RL/features.md

 - humanoid monsters should be generated with some basic equipment
 - chasms working correctly
 - set intro and start screen
-- rework of monster AI (if hostile gets out of monsters FOV, it should follow its last known position)
+- rework of monster AI (if hostile gets out of monsters FOV, monster should go to its last known position)
 - fix bug with healing potion

 Things to do later (after 0.1)